-Keep your faucets on just enough so they drip, this keeps water moving and prevents it from freezing.
+Keep your faucets on just enough so they drip; this keeps water moving and prevents it from freezing.

-Make sure outdoor hoses are removed and water is shut off to the faucets before winter.
+Make sure outdoor hoses are removed, water is shut off to the faucets, and lines are drained before winter.

-Do you have any tips or information you’d like to share?
-I’d love to hear them; please share them in the box below.
+Do you have any suggestions or information you’d like to share?
+I’d love to hear from you.
+Please share them in the box below.